Saihoji (Moss Temple): The pinnacle temple created by Zen Priest and Garden Designer, Muso Soseki

 Kenninji Temple, the Oldest Zen Temple and a Beautiful Zen Garden in Kyoto

-The hustle-bustle of Hanamikoji Street in the center of Kyoto is belied by the tranquility of Kenninji, as the head temple of the Kenninji school of the Rinzai sect of Zen Buddhism.
+The hustle-bustle of Hanamikoji Street in the center of Kyoto is belied by the tranquility of Kenninji, the head temple of the Kenninji school of the Rinzai sect of Zen Buddhism.
 The Imperial Gate in front, Sanmon Gate, Dharma Hall, and Hojo Hall stand in a Zen-style straight line.
-After studying Zen Buddhism in […]
+After studying Zen Buddhism in the […]

 The History of Hachiman Deity Worshipped at Usa Jingu Shrine, Protecting Japan and Samurai